Prefer to save or print this information and take it with you? Download the ebook version.

 - Any other category ineligible for Amazon advertising

-- Product targeting – by targeting products like yours, you will deliver ads among audiences browsing similar products to your own
+- Product targeting: by targeting products similar to yours, you will deliver ads among audiences browsing products like your own.

-- Interest targeting – by targeting audiences who have browsed your or similar products, and fall within a specific interest group, you can get in front of audiences with shopping behaviors that indicate they could buy your product
+- Interest targeting: by targeting audiences who have browsed your’s or similar products, and fall within a specific interest group, you can get in front of audiences with shopping behaviors that indicate they could buy your product

 Amazon DSP ads are great for brand-building and retargeting shoppers.

-The minimum budget for DSP is $35,000 over two months, though working with a partner like Teikametrics can help you advertise in this way without reaching that high minimum.
+But it comes at a cost.
+The minimum budget for DSP is $35,000 over two months, though working with a partner like Teikametrics can help you advertise in this way without reaching that high of a minimum.

-Before we get into a full explanation of how to leverage each of the types of Amazon advertising, you need to get familiar with the key Amazon advertising metrics so that you can make sure you know how to understand the performance of your advertising efforts.
+Before we delve into a full explanation of how to leverage each of the types of Amazon advertising, you need to get familiar with the key Amazon advertising metrics so that you can make sure you know how to understand the performance of your advertising efforts.
+Here are some metrics you will undoubtedly need to know:

-- Impressions – the number of times your ad was shown
+- Impressions – the number of times your ad was seen by viewers

 - Clicks – the number of times a potential customer clicked on your ad